-- 15.5 Employees who stop accruing sick leave hours and then become eligible to accrue sick leave hours again should notify Human Resources to re-start sick leave accrual as per 15.3 above. - 15.6 Sick leave will be granted because of illness or injury of the employee or the employee's immediate family (father, mother, child, spouse or significant other/domestic partner) when the employee's presence is required.
-After an employee has been absent for four (4) or more consecutive work days, the Employer may require certification from a licensed healthcare professional as to an employee's fitness to return to work if the employee was notified previously to returning to work that such certification will be required - 15.7 Requests for a temporary or permanent accommodation must be submitted to the Employer prior to the employee returning to work.
+- 15.4 New employees begin accruing sick leave from date of hire, leave can be accessed following 90 calendars of employment.
+The date on which sick leave accrual begins shall be delayed by the same number of calendar days that a new employee is on unpaid leave during that initial period. - 15.8.
+Sick leave will be granted because of illness or injury of the employee or the employee's immediate family (father, mother, child, spouse or significant other/domestic partner) when the employee's presence is required.
+After an employee has been absent for four (4) or more consecutive work days, the Employer may require certification from a licensed healthcare professional as to an employee's fitness to return to work if the employee was notified previously to returning to work that such certification will be required - 15.9 Requests for a temporary or permanent accommodation must be submitted to the Employer prior to the employee returning to work.
 Such requests must be certified by a licensed healthcare professional.
-Requests must include specifics about what job duties or tasks are affected and what accommodation(s) are needed. - 15.8 Employees may use sick leave for medical appointments only when they are unable to schedule the appointments during non-work hours.
+Requests must include specifics about what job duties or tasks are affected and what accommodation(s) are needed. - 15.10 Employees may use sick leave for medical appointments only when they are unable to schedule the appointments during non-work hours.
 The amount of sick leave used for medical appointments shall be limited to what is necessary for the appointment and associated travel to and from the appointment unless prior approval is given.
 Such approval shall not be unreasonably denied.

-15.9 The Employer may not require an employee to submit a certificate as proof of illness or medical appointment when the employee's absence from work is for a period of less than four (4) consecutive work days, provided, however, that the Employer may require the employee to submit a certificate as proof of illness based upon an evaluation of the employee's attendance record.
+15.11 The Employer may not require an employee to submit a certificate as proof of illness or medical appointment when the employee's absence from work is for a period of less than four (4) consecutive work days, provided, however, that the Employer may require the employee to submit a certificate as proof of illness based upon an evaluation of the employee's attendance record.
 In these cases, the employee must be notified in writing (which may include e-mail), in advance, that such certification will be required for absences of less than four (4) days.

-15.10 COORDINATION OF BENEFITS.
+15.12 COORDINATION OF BENEFITS.

 The payment of sick leave shall not affect or limit an employee's right to the full weekly disability benefits to which he or she may be entitled under the California Unemployment Compensation Act.
-In cases where an employee is eligible to receive disability benefit payments, the employee shall receive his/her full disability benefit payment plus such portion of his/her earned sick leave pay that shall aggregate to an amount equal to but not exceeding the employee's regular rate of pay.
+In cases where an employee is eligible to receive disability benefit payments, the employee shall receive their full disability benefit payment plus such portion of their earned sick leave pay that shall aggregate to an amount equal to but not exceeding the employee's regular rate of pay.
 In cases of industrial injury entitling an employee to Workers' Compensation Insurance payments, the same method of integration with sick leave shall apply.